firezone/firezone/docs/docs/deploy/server.md

    initialize config files, set up needed services and generate the default configuration.
 1. Edit the default configuration located at `/etc/firezone/firezone.rb`.
-   At a minimum, you'll need to review the following configuration variables:
+   We've chosen sensible defaults that should be a good starting point for most installations.
+For production installations, you'll want to specify your FQDN and SSL certificate paths:

    ```ruby
    # Auto-generated based on the server's hostname.